Client Appreciation and Gifting Programs for Real Estate Agents

 Timing and channel

-• Follow with a photo of the gift and a short text that repeats the key line.
+• Follow with a short text that repeats the key message and thanks them again.

-• Log the touch in your CRM with the gift type and one personal detail you noticed.
+• Log the gift type and one personal detail in your CRM the same day.

 Talk Track 2